acook/hyperluminal/README.markdown

 ### Literals

-> Say something loud, maybe he'll use it in his examples!
+> Fox1: Say something loud, maybe he'll use it in his examples!<br>
-> Like what?
+> Fox2: Like what?
 Like "chunky bacon"?
 > - why's (poignant) Guide to Ruby, 2004-ish

 Text literals can be defined with doublequotes: